How Ballpoint Pens Are Made

 Both extrusion and injection molding have a similar methodology.
 But one of the major differences is that one heats the PPC to the consistency of putty while the other turns the pellets into a liquid.

-For injection molding: the pellets are heated into a low viscosity liquid and injected into a mold where it cools and is ejected in the shape desired.
+However, for injection molding: the pellets are heated into a low viscosity liquid and injected into a mold where it cools and is ejected in the shape desired.

 Injection molding is used in more complex shapes like the clip, cap, or pieces of a click mechanism.